-Phishing trojans are files that are designed to look legitimate, but are really delivery vehicles for malware.
-The trojans are usually distributed as file attachments to email messages which are crafted to look legitimate.
-If the file is opened, embedded code will either drop and install malware onto the user's device, or will download malware from a remote site to install on the device.
+Phishing-trojans are document files that are specially-crafted to look legitimate, but serve as delivery vehicles for harmful programs.
+If the file is opened, embedded code will either drop and install a harmful program onto the user's device, or will download additional harmful components from a remote site to install.

 The attached files are most frequently Microsoft Office documents (Word, Excel, etc), though PDF, HTML or ZIP files are also common.
 The files usually use fairly innocuous file names, such as 'Invoice', or 'Delivery statement'. to give the impression that they are legitimate.